-Track sheet and links to other sources

-Web Address: www.thecb.state.tx.us Web Address: www.collegeforalltexans.com
+Track sheet and links to other sources Web Address: www.collegeforalltexans.com

 Dual Credit Courses

 Dual Credit Courses:

 Waller High School offers the dual credit courses in conjunction with Lone Star College-Tomball.
 It is specifically designed for secondary education students who qualify to earn high school and college credit simultaneously while still in high school.
 Program eligibility is based on the student meeting the eligibility standards.
 Refer to the chart below to assist in determining exceptional admission.
 Placement scores that are required by every student in order to be placed in college-level courses are: